-Through baptism we are cleansed of sin and given eternal life, becoming members of the Church.
+Baptism: Through baptism we are cleansed of sin and given eternal life, becoming members of the Church.
 Baptisms are preceded by the instruction and preparation of parents and godparents.
-It is usual to have one Godfather and one Godmother and one of these must be a practising Roman Catholic.
+It is usual to have one Godfather and one Godmother and one of these must be a practicing Roman Catholic.
 The dates and times of instructions are announced in the newsletter.
 A person from another Christian denomination may act as a "Christian Witness" but please discuss this with Fr.
-Habte.
+Gregory.

-If you would like your child to be baptised please complete a baptism application form which you can collect from the church or download from here and hand it to Fr.
-Habte.
+If you would like your child to be baptized please complete a baptism application form which you can collect from the church or download from here and hand it to Fr.
+Gregory.

-Children who will be at least 8 years old by the time they make their First Holy Communion are prepared in the parish for this great sacrament.
+First Holy Communion: Children who will be at least 8 years old by the time they make their First Holy Communion are prepared in the parish for this great sacrament.
 Dates of classes are announced in the newsletter during the autumn each year and First Holy Communion takes place the following summer.
-For dates of the Holy Communion programme 2018 click here.

-The Sacrament of Reconciliation (also known as Confession) is a tremendous way to experience God's loving forgiveness.
+The Sacrament of Reconciliation: The Sacrament of Reconciliation (also known as Confession) is a tremendous way to experience God's loving forgiveness.
 The sacrament is normally celebrated each Saturday at 5.30 p.m. but appointments can be made with Fr.
-Habte at different times.
+Gregory at different times.

-Various religious orders and congregations of men and women developed in the Church across the centuries for those given various special callings in the service of God.
+Holy Orders: Various religious orders and congregations of men and women developed in the Church across the centuries for those given various special callings in the service of God.
 Those who feel that they may have such a vocation to priesthood, diaconate or religious life should speak to Fr.
-Habte.
+Gregory.

 Copyright © 2008 - 2020, St Simon + St Jude.
 All rights reserved.